-In 2007, the Food and Drug Administration (FDA) issued an update that highlights important information on appropriate prescribing, dose selection, and the safe use of the fentanyl transdermal system (patch).
-The FDA had previously issued a Public Health Advisory and Information for Healthcare Professionals in July 2005 regarding the appropriate and safe use of the transdermal patch.
+In 2007, the Food and Drug Administration (FDA) issued an update that highlights important information on appropriate prescribing, dose selection, and the safe use of the fentanyl transdermal system (patch).44 The FDA had previously issued a Public Health Advisory and Information for Healthcare Professionals in July 2005 regarding the appropriate and safe use of the transdermal patch.
 However, the FDA continues to receive reports of death and life-threatening adverse events related to fentanyl overdose that have occurred when the fentanyl patch was used to treat pain in opioid-naïve patients and when opioid-tolerant patients have applied more patches than prescribed, changed the patch too frequently, and exposed the patch to a heat source.
 Patients must avoid exposing the patch to excessive heat as this promotes the release of fentanyl from the patch and increases the absorption of fentanyl through the skin, which can result in fatal overdose.
 Directions for prescribing and using the fentanyl patch must be followed exactly to prevent death or other serious side effects from fentanyl overdose.

 The patches are for transdermal use on intact skin only.
-Use of damaged or cut patches may lead to a rapid release of the patch contents and the absorption of a potentially fatal dose of fentanyl.
+Use of damaged or cut patches should not be used.
 Fentanyl transdermal should only be used in children over two years of age who are opioid-tolerant.